 With so many advantages, it is quite understandable why PWAs are so sought after as a technology for businesses who want to make a mobile presence without spending a fortune on building native mobile apps.

 There are several advanced frameworks and tools for building PWAs.
-React Native stands is regarded to be the most helpful technology for building Progressive Web Apps with ease.
+React Native stands is regarded to be the most helpful technology for building a Progressive Web Apps with ease.

-Apart from this there is a plug-in called SW-Precache-Webpack-plugin that can help to develop feature-rich and functionally superb PWA apps.
+Apart from this, there is a plug-in called SW-Precache-Webpack-plugin that can help to develop feature-rich and functionally superb PWA apps.
 The plugin being integrated with the create-react-app package makes the job further easier.
-Thanks to such ready to use packages and plugins, React Native enjoys so much popularity for PWA development.
+Thanks to such ready-to-use packages and plugins, React Native enjoys so much popularity for PWA development.
 Let’s now discuss the specific steps that any mobile app development service with PWA expertise should follow.

-Thanks to these in-built commands all the necessary packages for building a new React based PWA will be opened up apart from creating a new folder in the server for running a new React application.
+Thanks to these in-built commands all the necessary packages for building a new React-based PWA will be opened up apart from creating a new folder in the server for running a new React application.
 There the service worker file will be stored as well.